• Latest

 Japanese tourism industry targets ‘micro tourism’ and domestic travellers

-Here in Japan the answer could lie in micro tourism.
-The idea of a local getaway within 30 minutes of home isn’t new in Japan.
+Here in Japan, the answer could lie in micro tourism.
+The idea of a local getaway within 30 minutes of the home isn’t new in Japan.
 It was big in the 1970s when people had less money and shorter vacations.
 The obvious benefit to micro tourism in the age of COVID-19 is the lower levels of anxiety associated with it.
-There are far fewer inbound travellers in Japan thanks to COVID-19 and a marketing push on micro tourism for local appears to be working.
+There are far fewer inbound travellers in Japan thanks to COVID-19 and a marketing push on micro tourism for locals appears to be working.

 Domestic travel in every country has huge amounts of potential.
-In Japan before the pandemic, it amassed sales worth 22 trillion Yen.
+Japan before the pandemic, amassed sales worth 22 trillion Yen.
 Over the same time period, travellers coming into the country brought in sales of 4.8 trillion Yen.
 That’s a notable difference and now is the time to focus on the needs of internal domestic tourists.

 Whatever local measures are taken to boost tourism, long-term it’s critical that Governments inject capital investment into the sector.
 Its potential for growth and development can’t be lost.
 And we are seeing this with major investments still ongoing throughout SE Asia.
 For example.
 The International Finance Corporation (IFC) announced a $175 million investment in a holding company that funds the development of hotels in the Maldives and Sri Lanka.